zbmed-semtec/fasttext2doc2vec-doc-relevance-training/README.md

 This pipeline aims to optimize hyperparameters for a fastText model using Optuna, train the model with the optimal parameters, and evaluate its performance using precision at N (Precision@N) and normalized discounted cumulative gain (NDCG) metrics.

 Pipeline Steps:
-Hyperparameter Optimization: Utilizes Optuna to search for the best hyperparameters for the fastText model.
++ Hyperparameter Optimization: Utilizes Optuna to search for the best hyperparameters for the fastText model.
-Model Training: Trains the fastText model with the optimal hyperparameters using 80% of the training split data.
++ Model Training: Trains the fastText model with the optimal hyperparameters using 80% of the training split data.
-Embedding Generation: Generates embeddings for the remaining 20% of the test split data using the trained model.
++ Embedding Generation: Generates embeddings for the remaining 20% of the test split data using the trained model.
-Cosine Similarity Computation: Calculates cosine similarities for the generated embeddings.
++ Cosine Similarity Computation: Calculates cosine similarities for the generated embeddings.
-Precision@N Calculation: Computes Precision@N scores, a measure of the relevance of retrieved documents, for the obtained cosine similarities.
++ Precision@N Calculation: Computes Precision@N scores, a measure of the relevance of retrieved documents, for the obtained cosine similarities.
-NDCG Score Calculation: Computes normalized discounted cumulative gain (NDCG) scores, which assesses the quality of ranked search results based on relevance assessments.
++ NDCG Score Calculation: Computes normalized discounted cumulative gain (NDCG) scores, which assesses the quality of ranked search results based on relevance assessments.

 In order to start the pipeline execution use this script, and run the following command:

  ```
-python3 code/train_model/main.py [-i INPUT] [-v VALIDATION_FILE] [-t TEST_FILE] [-gv VALIDATION_GROUND_TRUTH] [-gt TEST_GROUND_TRUTH] [-c NO_OF CLASSES]
+python3 code/train_model/main.py [-i INPUT] [-v VALIDATION_FILE] [-t TEST_FILE] [-gv VALIDATION_GROUND_TRUTH] [-gt TEST_GROUND_TRUTH] [-c NO_OF CLASSES] [-win WINDOWS/LINUX]
  ```

  You must pass the following four arguments: